n8willis/opentype-shaping-documents/opentype-shaping-indic-general.md

-(e) Move the "Reph" to a position immediately before the first post-base matra, syllable modifier sign or Vedic sign that has a reordering class after the intended Reph position, then proceed to step (mH).
+(e) Move the "Reph" to a position immediately before the first post-base matra, syllable modifier sign or Vedic sign that has a reordering class after the intended Reph position in the syllable sort order (as listed in [stage 2](#2-initial-reordering)).
+This will be the final "Reph" position. , then proceed to step (mH).
 If no such matra or sign is found, proceed to step (f).

 (f) Move the "Reph" to the end of the syllable.